PRIMATES &

 If you unfolded the skin on your face, your beauty would be comparable to that of any other healthy, unfolded face.

-In fact, we have not seen real beauty yet, since even the most beautiful humans are folded.
+In fact, we have not seen real beauty yet, since even the most beautiful human faces are folded.

 Your face is attached to your body.